charles-e/bh-safecoin-prog-lib/docs/src/stake-pool.md

 only accept deposits from fully delegated (warmed-up) stake accounts, so we must first delegate these stakes.

-We can see the status of stake account using the Solana command-line utility.
+We can see the status of stake account using the Safecoin command-line utility.

 ```sh
 $ solana stake-account FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN